 9:30 – 10:15 am in the Parish Hall

 Outreach Series: Representatives from various community and social service ministries have been invited to speak.
-In March, we are looking to hear about St. Leonard's Ministries in Chicago.
+In March, we heard about St. Leonard's Ministries in Chicago.
 Several parishioners volunteer regularly with St. Leonard's and associated programs.
+In April, we'll hear from representatives from Magdalene House.

 Children’s and Youth Formation does not meet on 1st Sundays to coordinate with the youth choir rehearsal schedule.
 As a parallel activity for all ages, we’re pleased to offer large format coloring posters, related to scripture, as a venue for all ages to come together colorfully and enjoy each other’s company.
 Coloring is also in the parish hall so that one may listen and color, if so desired.